SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

    ![03](./Images/pg-8.png)

 1. Hide the following columns in your Fact and Dimension tables that are not necessary to create a report.
-Note that this does not remove the columns from the model, it simply hides them from view on the report canvas.
+Note that this does not remove the columns from the model; it simply hides them from view on the report canvas.

    1. FactSalesOrder